CaptionFormer: Unified Segmentation, Tracking, and Captioning for Spatio-Temporal Objects: Experiments

 \textbf{Datasets.} \textbf{LVIS} \citep{gupta2019lvis} and \textbf{LV-VIS}\citep{Wang_2023_ICCV} are large-vocabulary instance segmentation datasets, respectively for image and video. \textbf{\idata{}} and \textbf{\vdata{}} denote our extensions of LVIS and LV-VIS (see Section \ref{sec:datagen}), with respectively $1,2M/244k$ synthetic image object captions for the training/validation of \idata{} and $16k/3.7k$ synthetic video object captions for \vdata{} (average of $5.4$ objects per video).
 Note that in the absence of annotations on the test sets of LVIS and LV-VIS, we only extend the training and validation sets with captions, and use the validation set for evaluation.

 \textbf{Benchmarks.} \textbf{VidSTG}\citep{zhang2020does} is a spatio-temporal video grounding dataset containing text descriptions serving as queries, which \citet{zhou2023dense} propose to use for DVOC evaluation.
 The repurposed training and validation sets count $5.4k/602$ videos for $15.1k/1.6k$ object trajectories with captions respectively. \textbf{Video Localized Narratives (VLN)} is similarly repurposed \citep{zhou2023dense}.
 For each of the $5.1k$ training and $2.4k$ validation videos, the dataset contains 3 sparsely annotated frames with non exhaustive captions. \textbf{BenSMOT} contains bounding box trajectories and associated captions focusing exclusively on humans in videos, with an average of $2.2$ instances per video.
 It counts $2.2k$ videos for training and $1k$ for evaluation.
-More details about the datasets are given in Appendix~\ref{app-sec:datasets}.
+More details about the datasets are given in the supplementary material ~\ref{app-sec:datasets}.

 \textbf{Evaluation Metrics}.
 Following prior work, we evaluate DVOC using the CHOTA metric introduced by \citet{zhou2023dense}, which extends the widely used multi-object tracking HOTA metric \citep{luiten2021hota}.
 CHOTA decomposes the DVOC task into three components: detection accuracy (DetA)\citep{luiten2021hota}, association accuracy (AssA)\citep{luiten2021hota}, and captioning accuracy (CapA)\citep{zhou2023dense}.
 These components reflect the model's ability to (i) correctly localize objects, (ii) maintain their identity across frames, and (iii) generate accurate natural language descriptions.
 CHOTA is defined as the geometric mean of the three components: $\textrm{CHOTA}=\sqrt[3]{\textrm{DetA}\cdot \textrm{AssA}\cdot \textrm{CapA}}$.
 Matching between predicted and ground-truth trajectories is performed using Intersection-over-Union (IoU) thresholds, similarly to standard tracking evaluations \citep{milan2016mot16}.
 To extend the metric to segmentation masks, we simply replace box-based IoU with mask-based IoU when computing CHOTA with segmentation masks.